-The reservation fee secures the home for (see Memorandum of Sale) days.
+The reservation fee secures the home for 6 weeks from the date contracts are issued to your solicitor.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is partially refundable.
+If you do not buy the home, the fee is potentially partially refundable subject to the stage of your transaction.
+For example if you withdraw shortly before exchange we reserve the right to retain the reservation fee.